 4. Have sex NOW (well, when you are ovulating)!

 Again, according to Dr Shettles, boy sperm doesn’t survive as long as girl sperm after ejaculation.
 This means if you have sex a few days before you ovulate, the female swimmers are more likely to reach the egg than the guys (who have died off).
-As such, if you are wanting to conceive a boy, it’s a good idea to jump in the sack on the day of ovulation – but no earlier than 24 hours prior to ovulation and no later than 12 hours post ovulation – sheesh, talk about a window.
+As such, if you are wanting to conceive a boy, it’s a good idea to have sex on the day of ovulation – but no earlier than 24 hours prior to ovulation and no later than 12 hours post ovulation – sheesh, talk about a window.

 5. Free him up